Be Bright…use lights at night!

 Hovering your mouse cursor over the symbols on the weather panel on this page will display daily sunrise and sunset times, so that you know in advance when you're going to need lights.

 Contact your local cycle shop for advice on buying the right lights for your bike.

 If you’re cycling in dark or dim conditions, you should:

 - Ensure that you have front and rear bike lights with you (and take back up lights or spare batteries if possible);

 - Check that all your lights and reflectors are clean and working before every trip;

 - Wear light coloured clothing;

 - Invest in some high-visibility clothing or reflective ‘slap-wraps’ to maximise visibility.

-You may also find our new Winter Cycling Tips page useful for top tips on riding safely throughout autumn, winter and early spring.
+Check out our new Winter Cycling Tips page for lots of top tips on riding safely throughout autumn, winter and early spring.